ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 - etc.

-If you want to spin up multiple E2E testing settings, you need to configure the **multiCapabilities** property
+If you want to spin up multiple E2E testing settings, you need to configure the **multiCapabilities** property.

 ##### Android Capability

 - Run ***ionic cordova build android*** and configure the output path in the **app** property
 - **app-package** should match the package name in your config.xml
-- **app-activity** is always MainActivity by default, unless you have changed this in your config.xml
+- **app-activity** is always MainActivity by default unless you have changed this in your config.xml

 ```typescript
 const androidPixel2XLCapability = {